rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/installing-server/index.md

     --db-host myhost.example.com --db-port 3306 --db-user username --db-pass password --db-name cattle
 ```

+> **Note:** When you connect to an external database cluster which requires a primary key on the tables, you can add `--db-strict-enforcing` as a parameter to the command.
+Available as of v1.6.11

 Most of the options to pass in also have default values and are not required.
 Only the location of the MySQL server is required.

 ```bash